 Broadly speaking, research must be submitted to CUHS if you plan to interact with people or obtain identifiable data about them.

 If you are not sure that your research even involves human subjects in this way, you can use HRP-215 Not Human Subjects Research Determination Request as a guide.
-This is the form you would submit through ESTR if you need an official determination, or you can call or email CUHS if you just want written confirmation that your project does not need review.
+This is the form you would submit through ESTR if official determination is needed from a funder or for documentation purposes.

 If your research does involve human subjects, then it must be reviewed by CUHS.
 No research activities may begin until the CUHS review has been completed.